Lao language

-Lao (Lao: ພາສາລາວ, /lo/), sometimes referred to as Laotian, is the official language of Laos and a significant language in the Isan region of northeastern Thailand, where it is usually referred to as the Isan language.
-Spoken by over 3 million people in Laos and 3.7 million in all countries, it serves as a vital link in the cultural and social fabric of these areas.
-It is written in the Lao script, an abugida that evolved from ancient Tai scripts.
+Lao (ພາສາລາວ, phasa Lao; /lo/), sometimes referred to as Laotian, is a Southwestern Tai language and the official language of Laos.
+It is also spoken in the Isan region of northeastern Thailand, where it is usually called the Isan language.
+The political split of the Lao-speaking population along the Mekong River resulted from the Franco-Siamese crisis of 1893.
+Lao is written in the Lao script, an abugida that evolved from early Tai scripts.